WPBeginner

 You can minify and combine JavaScript files like you did for CSS.

-You can also stop WordPress from loading jQuery Migrate file.
+You can also stop WordPress from loading the jQuery Migrate file.
 It is a script that WordPress loads to provide compatibility for plugins and themes using old versions of jQuery.

-Next, scroll down a little further and check the boxes next to ‘Load JavaScript Defered’ and ‘Safe Mode for jQuery’ options.
+Next, scroll down a little further and check the boxes next to the ‘Load JavaScript Defered’ and ‘Safe Mode for jQuery’ options.

 Optimize JavaScript delivery